-The EPRI/K&A team developed the BESS test plan based on the facility capabilities and interests of the SCE EM&T and T&D engineering staff and have been working with LINC to facilitate the on-site BESS testing, M&V, and operational changes.
-The full implementation and testing of the system were expected to be completed in late 2020; however, a new adjusted schedule is being developed and testing that commenced in Q4 2020 will continue through 2021.
+The EPRI/K&A team continues to work with LINC to facilitate the on-site BESS testing, M&V, and operational changes.
+The new adjusted schedule is being developed and testing that commenced in Q4 2020 will continue through Q4 2021.
 The continued testing effort will entail assessing the community backup power and resilience capabilities, economic characterization and analysis, qualification of efficacy of operation, developing a framework for scalable BESS analysis, and recommendations of modifications to improve control and operation of the BESS.
-A draft interim report is targeted for Q3 2021, and the final report deliverables are expected to be completed in Q2 2022.
+A draft interim report is now targeted for Q4 2021, and the final report deliverables are expected to be completed in Q1 2022.